Equity Group: Equity Life Assurance

 Equity Group's insurance subsidiary was established in March 2022 to conduct life insurance business.
 As of March 2023, within one year of operation, Equity Life Assurance (Kenya) (ELAK) achieved the 4th position in the industry by Gross Written Premiums with a 9% market share and the 2nd position in Group Credit Business with an 18% market share.
 As of December 2024, the company had issued 14.1 million policies to 5.9 million unique customers, with over 80% of policies issued digitally.

 In 2024, Equity Life Assurance (Kenya) Ltd was recognized as the Insurer of the Year at the 2024 Insurance Awards.
 The company won four awards: Most Customer-Centric Bancassurance Intermediary, Best Bancassurance Intermediary in Technology Application, Best Bancassurance Intermediary in Life Products, and Best Bancassurance Intermediary in Non-Life and Non-Embedded Products (1st Runner-up).

-Equity Afia
+Equity Afya

-Equity Afia, launched in 2015, is a subsidiary of Equity Group Holdings Limited providing healthcare services.
+Equity Afya (Formally Equity Afia), launched in 2015, is a subsidiary of Equity Group Holdings Limited providing healthcare services.
 The services include primary care, specialist consultations, laboratory tests, imaging, vaccinations, health screenings, and wellness programs.
-Equity Afia operates under the Equity Group Foundation using a franchising model to fund, train and monitor medical entrepreneurs who are alumni of the Equity Leaders Program (ELP).
+Equity Afya operates under the Equity Group Foundation using a franchising model to fund, train and monitor medical entrepreneurs who are alumni of the Equity Leaders Program (ELP).
 The clinics are operated independently by medical professionals with support from Equity Group.

-As of December 2024, Equity Afia operated 132 clinics in Kenya with 3.34 million cumulative patient visits.
+As of September 2026, Equity Afya operated 151 clinics in Kenya and 5 in DRC with 5.33 million cumulative patient visits.